corda/corda-docs-portal/content/en/platform/corda/4.13/community/get-started/tutorials/supplementary-tutorials/tutorial-attachments.md

 When building a transaction, Corda automatically tries to resolve any missing class or contract by finding a suitable attachment, using the following order of priority:

 1. **Installed CorDapps first:** Corda searches the locally installed CorDapps directories first for a matching attachment.
-2. **Optional database fallback:** If no installed CorDapp is found, and database fallback is enabled, then Corda will search the attachment store (trusted uploaders only).
+2. **Optional database fallback:** If no installed CorDapp is found, and database fallback is enabled (by default, this is enabled), then Corda will search the attachment store (trusted uploaders only).
 To enable or disable database fallback, use the `net.corda.node.transactionbuilder.missingClassDbSearchDisabled` option; see [Attachment resolution configuration properties]({{< relref "#attachment-resolution-configuration-properties" >}}).
 3. **Legacy CorDapps:** Legacy contracts are only resolved using the `legacy-contracts` CorDapps folder; Corda never falls back to the database.
 4. **Compatibility filtering:** Attachments with an incompatible Kotlin version are excluded.